Dibrugarh University: Special collections

-Theses and Dissertation Collection
+Theses and dissertation collection

-The Library has more than 5000 Theses and Dissertations of various branches of knowledge such as Social Sciences & Humanities, and Natural Sciences including Medical Science and Engineering.
+The library has more than 5000 theses and dissertations of various branches of knowledge such as social sciences and humanities, and natural sciences, including medical science and engineering.

 Departmental libraries

 Apart from the LNB library, individual departments have their libraries housed within their respective buildings.
 DUIET has its library facility within the Sir M. Visvesvaraya Bhavan housing books for the budding engineers.